 Going to bed when the sun rises and waking up before sunset isn’t my first choice, but I’d rather live like a vampire several times a year than live everyday like a zombie.
 Thankfully the current heatwave in southern California is nearing an end and my sleep schedule will soon revert back to its regular pattern.
 But until then I will continue to soak up moon beams and be thankful that I can sleep, even if the hours aren’t ideal.

 Do you suffer from insomnia or painsomnia?
 Or could it be that you just haven’t discovered your sleep pattern?
-To be clear I am not discounting or saying that insomnia and painsomnia isn’t real, because they are.
+To be clear I am not discounting or saying that insomnia and painsomnia aren’t real, because they are.
 They just weren’t my problem.
-For me it was truly an issue of not working with or around my illnesses.
+For me, it was truly an issue of not working with or around my illnesses.